Linda explores food facts, folklore, and fabulous recipes, one ingredient at a time.

 * What Do You Mean By "Sorting?"

-Spread them out on a cookie sheet and pick through them looking for rocks, small clumps of dirt, or shriveled beans.
+Spread the beans out on a cookie sheet and pick through them looking for rocks, small clumps of dirt, or shriveled beans.
 Trust me, you don't want to have those things in your soup.
 Beans are not washed when they are harvested.
 Any moisture would cause them to mold, so please wash your beans to remove field dust.

 © 2013 Linda Lum